-The addition of Canada and the United Kingdom to the Trans-Tasman Travel Agreement would also, in effect, return relations to those of pre-1973 where all four countries welcomed and embraced free movement of each other's citizens before the United Kingdom joined the European Economic Community.
+The addition of Canada and the United Kingdom to the Trans-Tasman Travel Agreement would also, in effect, return relations to those of pre-1973 where all four countries welcomed and embraced reciprocal movement of each other's citizens before the United Kingdom joined the European Economic Community.

-As the British government has concluded its withdrawal from the European Union, the relationship of facilitated CANZUK migration can be revived once again based upon stricter terms and conditions than those of its predecessor and providing greater labour market opportunities and continued economic growth.
-This would be of tremendous economic benefit to the Canadian economy in an increasingly competitive global market.
+As the British government has withdrawn from the European Union and New Zealand seeks to reduce its economic and trading dependence on China, the relationship of facilitated CANZUK migration can be revived once again utilising stricter terms and conditions fit for the modern world while providing greater labour market opportunities and continued economic growth.
+This would be of tremendous economic benefit to the New Zealand economy in an increasingly competitive global market.

-Therefore, negotiating the expansion of the Trans-Tasman Travel Agreement (for inclusivity with Canadian and British citizens) would not only provide greater employment and travel opportunities for Canadian citizens but would also provide increased growth, innovation and investment for Canada's economy, thereby elevating Canada's political and economic stature within the international community and offering partnership to our closest allies around the world.
+Therefore, negotiating the expansion of the Trans-Tasman Travel Agreement (for inclusivity with Canadian and British citizens) would not only provide greater employment and travel opportunities for New Zealand citizens but would also provide increased growth, innovation and investment for New Zealand's economy, thereby elevating New Zealand's political and economic stature within the international community and offering partnership to our closest allies around the world.